Spectrum News: Spectrum Bay News 9

 Bay News 9 (also officially known as Spectrum Bay News 9 as of September 24, 2017) is a cable news television network located in St. Petersburg, Florida and began operating on September 24, 1997.
 It currently serves the Tampa Bay area including Hillsborough, Pinellas, Manatee, Polk, Pasco, Hernando, and Citrus counties.

 Spectrum News 13

 News 13 (also officially known as Spectrum News 13 as of September 24, 2017) is focused primarily on Central Florida, specifically Brevard, Flagler, Lake, Marion, Orange, Osceola, Seminole, Sumter, and Volusia counties.
 The channel originally launched on October 29, 1997 as Central Florida News 13; it was originally partnered with the Orlando Sentinel to help with 24-hour newsgathering operations and the channel was originally operated by Time Warner Cable, which relinquished cable television franchise rights in the Orlando metropolitan area to Bright House Networks in 2001.

+Spectrum News+

+Spectrum News+ is a streaming-only channel that combines Spectrum reporting from local channels hosted by an anchor and rebroadcasts of Spectrum signature shows from various markets.
+The initial hosts, Bree Driscoll and Sharon Tazewell, anchor from the NY1 studios.
+The channel is available to all Spectrum customers, including those who do not have a local Spectrum news channel.

+Online news service

+In markets where Spectrum does not have a news channel, Spectrum has hired reporters to provide community news to visitors to their web site.
+Markets with Spectrum News operations and no television presence include St. Louis and Hawaii.